FBI agent whose gun went off while dancing taken into custody

 Breaking News Emails

-The FBI field office in Denver declined to comment on the incident, "in order to preserve the integrity of the ongoing investigation," said Amy Sanders, a spokeswoman.
+The FBI field office in Denver declined to comment on the incident "to preserve the integrity of the ongoing investigation," said Amy Sanders, a spokeswoman.

 Sanders said the field office would fully cooperate with Denver police and prosecutors "as this matter proceeds through the judicial process."

-Bishop is not assigned to the Denver office but works out of Washington, D.C., sources told KUSA.
+Bishop is not assigned to the Denver office but works out of Washington, sources told NBC affiliate KUSA.
+He is scheduled to appear in court on Wednesday morning.